 Children's Hospital is part of the UPMC family.

-The Division of Pediatric Endocrinology, Diabetes and Metabolism at Children’s Hospital of Pittsburgh of UPMC is world renowned for its 4 decades of Pediatric Endocrine research, particularly in the area of diabetes and carbohydrate-related metabolic disorders.
+The Division of Pediatric Endocrinology, Diabetes and Metabolism at UPMC Children’s Hospital of Pittsburgh is world renowned for its 4 decades of Pediatric Endocrine research, particularly in the area of diabetes and carbohydrate-related metabolic disorders.

 Research into the etiology and epidemiology of type 1 diabetes evaluates the immunologic, genetic and environmental determinants in a search for triggers that precipitate clinical diabetes.
 Prevention of clinical diabetes as well as the physical and psychosocial complications of diabetes and preservation of insulin secretory capacity are the ultimate goals of the research of both local populations and national and international collaborations.
 Our researchers were amongst the first to recognize the coexistence of features of type 1 and type 2 diabetes and coined the term “double diabetes” Both epidemiologic and intervention strategies are ongoing.
 In one of the major international intervention study, Children’s serves as the coordinating center for the United States.
 In that study, researchers are comparing use of hydrolyzed formulas in genetically susceptible infants.
 If the intervention is effective in delaying autoimmunity or its progression to diabetes, this first-ever primary prevention study of type 1 diabetes will have a far-reaching impact for individuals and the global society.